 On the 1955 Pulitzer Prize Decision

-In addition to A Fable winning the Pulitzer Prize for Fiction, 1955 was also the year that Tennessee Williams won the Pulitzer Prize for Drama for Cat on a Hot Tin Roof, and Carlos Williams won the Pulitzer for his celebrated collection of poetry.
-Faulkner’s A Fable was the first book to win the Pulitzer since Hemingway won in 1953 for The Old Man and the Sea (no award was given in 1954).
+In addition to A Fable winning the Pulitzer Prize for Fiction in 1955, this was also the year that Tennessee Williams won the Pulitzer Prize for Drama for Cat on a Hot Tin Roof, and Carlos Williams won the Pulitzer for his celebrated collection of poetry.
+Faulkner’s A Fable was the first novel to win the Pulitzer Prize since Hemingway won in 1953 for The Old Man and the Sea (no award was given in 1954).
 At the time, Hemingway and Faulkner were chief literary rivals.

 The 1955 Pulitzer Fiction Jury consisted of the following members: